-In 2014, Donald completed his 50 minute 19.5, a work in 19 divisions of the octave, commissioned by duo Contour (Stephen Altoft, trumpet and Lee Ferguson, percussion).
+In 2014, Donald completed his 57 minute 19.5, a work in 19 divisions of the octave, commissioned by duo Contour (Stephen Altoft, trumpet and Lee Ferguson, percussion).
 The 12 movement work, written for a specially designed trumpet and a malletKat (MIDI mallet instrument) is one of a number of works written for acoustic instruments using non-standard tunings.
 In 1995-6 he wrote a similar tour de force for two recorders in quarter-tones, the nine movement A Journey Among Travellers which was recorded, by Kathryn Bennetts and Peter Bowman, with the financial assistance of the Arts Council of Great Britain in 1998.

-Donald has a PhD in musical composition from the University of Huddersfield where he worked for 8 years as a lecturer in composition (1992-2000).
-He was a Leverhulme Artist in Residence at the London Metropolitan University in 2000-1 and has also worked as a part-time lecturer at Kingston University.
-He has presented his music and projects at many UK music departments including the Royal College of Music and the Royal Academy of Music, in America at LA MicroFest, in South Korea, in Austria at ‘Mikrotöne- Small is beautiful’ Symposium 2017 and in Germany at the Akademie der Tonkunst, Darmstadt and the Hochschule für Musik Freiburg.
-He gives joint presentations, with Stephen Altoft, on the microtonal trumpet.
-He is a joint author of The Microtonal Recorder Manual (Moeck, co-authored with Kathryn Bennetts and Peter Bowman).
+Donald completed a PhD in musical composition from the University of Huddersfield where he worked for 8 years as a lecturer in composition from 1992 to 2000.
+He was a Leverhulme Artist in Residence at the London Metropolitan University in 2000-1 and also worked as a part-time lecturer at Kingston University.
+He presented his music and projects at many UK university music departments and conservatoires including the Royal College of Music, the Royal Academy of Music, Trinity College of Music, Leeds, Huddersfield, York, Keele, Goldsmith’s and Surrey universities and in America at LA MicroFest, in South Korea, in Austria at the symposium ‘Mikrotöne- Small is beautiful’, at the Koninklijk Conservatorium Brussel and in Germany at the Akademie der Tonkunst, Darmstadt and Staatliche Hochschulen für Musik in Freiburg and Mannheim.

-Still from a Journey Among Travellers (two alto recorders played by Kathryn Bennetts and Peter Bowman)
+Still from A Journey Among Travellers (two alto recorders played by Kathryn Bennetts and Peter Bowman)

-MAJ (for trumpet and MalletKat in 19-div, a movement from the first group of 19.5)
+MAJ for trumpet and MalletKat in 19-div, a movement from the first group of 19.5